(C) Peter Meiers - http://www.fluoride-history.de

 In the "final report" on pediatric findings, presented in 1955 at the New York Institute of Clinical Oral Pathology, certain changes were found (in children, as still no adults had been examined apparently) which were not considered significant, one related to hemoglobin: "Although there were a few more children in the range below 12.9 gm. per hundred milliliters in Newburgh, the mean for the two groups was closely alike."
 Concerning erythrocytes, the examiners found: "Similarly a slightly higher proportion of children in Newburgh were found to have a total erythrocyte count below 4,400,000 per milliliter, but the difference between the two groups as a whole was not significant. ...
 The findings on both the ophthalmological and otological examinations in the group of children selected fall well within the limits expected of any normal group of children of the age studied" (19).
 The higher incidence of "cortical bone defects", in 13.5% of the children selected in Newburgh, compared to 7.5% of the children in Kingston, were considered to be "benign lesions of childhood" - and were never followed up.

-These projects had been undertaken at the right time, it appears, for in 1952 more trouble was in sight.
-In that year, during Hearings before the House of Representatives the point was raised by Representative A. L. Miller of Nebraska, that there were still no studies on possible deleterious effects of fluoridation on pregnant woman, on old people, and on those with chronic diseases.
+In 1952, during Hearings before the House of Representatives the point was raised by Representative A. L. Miller of Nebraska, that there were still no studies on possible deleterious effects of fluoridation on pregnant woman, on old people, and on those with chronic diseases.
 Also, not one of the organizations, like the American Medical Association, the National Research Council, the American Public Health Association, and others which have testified to its safety had ever carried out any such experiments or examinations.
 "So why would they endorse it when there have been no experiments in that field?
 That is what bothers me" (21).
 Miller, a former public health officer in the state of Nebraska, had been an advocate of fluoridation and he had introduced the bill to fluoridate the water of Washington, DC.
 After learning, during the 1952 hearings, of the shortcomings of the first fluoridation studies, he apologized for misleading the appropriations committee to support his bill (21a)

 Reviewing the 1952 Hearings, the American Dental Association was afraid its outcome could mean shortages in the funding of future fluoridation programs (21b):